 The serving size of a potato is different for the general public versus some who has diabetes.
 Potatoes are considered a starchy vegetable thus containing a higher amount of carbohydrate per ounce than a non-starchy vegetable like green beans.
 According to the USDA Dietary Guidelines and MyPlate a serving of potato is 1 cup diced, mashed or baked or 1 medium boiled potato.
 For an individual with diabetes, a serving of carbohydrate (15 grams) is equivalent to a small potato or a 3 ounce serving.

-- Q What is the recommended serving size of dairy products?
+- Q What is the suggested serving size of fish, poultry, beef, pork, or lamb?

-- Q What is the recommended serving size of fruits and vegetables?
+- Q How big is one serving of vegetables?

 - Q What is the recommended serving size of whole grains?